Likey00/DS-Problems/Rec4.md

 <br>

 # Delete Target Node - CLL
 Write a method in your CLL class to delete the node containing `target` from the list.
 If there is no node containing `target`, do nothing.
 Think about the different cases.
+Remember that if you're using my provided CLL class, `target` is of type T, so comparisons will need to use `.equals()` rather than `==`.

 **Example Input:** `1->2->3->4->5(last)`, `target = 3`, remember that 5 is the stored node last, and it also has a pointer back to 1.